frouo/next-markdown/README.md

 ### Blog Aware

-`next-markdown` is blog-aware, docs-aware, etc.:
+`next-markdown` is blog-aware:

-- list all files
+- list all posts
-- easy to calculate the estimated reading time
 - write draft or unpublish a post by simply prefixing the file name with `_` (underscore, eg. `_draft.md`)
+- calculate the estimated reading time easily
 - etc.

 See the [example](./examples/blogging/).